goettw/cf-doc/README.md

 ======
 Private documentation space for cloudfoundry related testing.

+Tests are running
-Test are running on a Lenovo W520 Laptop with 8 Hyperthread Cores and 32 MB RAM.
+* on a Lenovo W520 Laptop with 8 Hyperthread Cores and 32 MB RAM.
+* with VMware ESX 5 running on VMware Workstation